Loic0808/predictive_finance/README.md

 # Roadmap to Saas platform

+Important reminder, break these steps down into small pieces, don't do all at once.

 ### **Requirements and Goals**
    - **Target Audience:**\
         -Small traders which want to improve their trading\